elphinhote/popcornandatoddy/README.md

  Our movie search engine is for everyone who wants to search movies from a genre, get movie ratings and descriptions of the movie.
-Our project fullfills all requirements
+Our project fullfills all requirements.

 We use Materialize.com as a CSS framework.

 We have deployed to GitHub Pages.

 We’re interactive (i.e., accept and respond to user input).

 We’re using at least two server-side APIs.

-Does not use alerts, confirms, or prompts (use modals).
+We have not used alerts, confirms, or prompts (use modals).

 We use client-side storage to store persistent data.

 Have a polished UI.

 We have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).